Lionheartrep/lightblue/README.md

 CLOSE ALL SHELLS AND WINDOWS OPENED BY THE SCRIPT BEFORE TESTING

-# if after testing applications dont work
+# if after testing applications doesn't work
 type: "pipx ensurepath" in a new terminal window, close afterwards, and retest.

 # drozer